CURRENT PROJECTS AND PROGRAMS

 This home was established in 2005 post-tsunami to provide care for girls who had lost one or both parents.
 There are currently 15 girls in this home whose daily needs are funded by HON.
 A community education program is run out of this home to support disadvantaged children in the local villiage, which is also funded by HON.

 This tutoring centre was built in 2016 by Rotary Burwood in partnership with the Methodist Church of Sri Lanka, and facilitated by HON.
 It supports the education of disadvantaged children in the remote community of Akkarayan, enabling them to gain access to the same facilities and opportunities as children in more well-supported city areas.
 There are currently over 200 children attending the centre, which is overseen by our partners on the ground (Child Action Lanka).
 Children are taught English, Maths, Science, Computers, Languages and Social Studies.
 HON provides ongoing support to fund teaching staff, resources and maintenance of the centre.

 This pre-school caters to approximately 60 children of shanty-dwellers in the vicinity.
 The children are given two meals as part of the program.
 The aim of the program is to encourage learning and prepare children and families for the discipline of attending school daily, as they come from backgrounds in which this is not the norm.
 It also ensures that young children are in a safe environment during the day so that their parents can earn a daily wage.

 The Christmas Gift Project

-This project began 20 years ago in 1994 with 20 gifts for children in 1 orphanage in Sri Lanka.
-Today, Help Orphans Now continues to provide gifts at Christmas to nearly 3500 children in orphanages around the country, irrespective of race or religion.
+This project began in 1994 with 20 gifts for children in 1 orphanage in Sri Lanka.
+Today, 28 years later, Help Orphans Now continues to provide gifts at Christmas to nearly 3500 children in orphanages around the country, irrespective of the child's race or religion.

-*Some identifying information regarding the homes has been witheld for the protection of our kids.
+*Some identifying information regarding the homes has been withheld for the protection of our kids.
 If you would like more detailed information about these projects, please contact us.